 The State of Arizona has created a number of laws that are intended to ensure that the proper care and support are provided for children should there be a separation between the parents or in instances where the parents have never formally been in a relationship.
 To lawmakers, the important part of creating these laws is ensuring that the children are being taken care of.
 This means that they have a proper place to live, food, ability to go to school, medical care, and all of the other requirements that go into ensuring the health and welfare of a child.

 In this article we will go over child support in Arizona and when a parent may be eligible to claim child support.
-These situations are often complicated and require a thorough understanding of Arizona family law, we strongly recommend that you work with a skilled attorney.
-To get in contact with our family law team here at JacksonWhite, give us a call at (480) 467-4348 or fill out a form online to setup a consultation with our experienced legal experts.
+These situations are often complicated and require a thorough understanding of Arizona’s law, so we strongly recommend that you work with a skilled attorney.
+To get in contact with our family law team here at JacksonWhite, give us a call at (480) 467-4348 to setup a consultation with our experienced legal experts.

 The primary goal of the court is to ensure that whatever standard of living the child had before the separation would be maintained afterward.
 For example, if, while married, the couple had a nice house, lived in a good neighborhood, the kids were involved in sporting or other extracurricular activities, and they were involved in neighborhood groups, the court tries to maintain this living standard for them.
 This can mean that they will charge the parent responsible for paying child support an amount of money that helps to maintain that standard of living.